dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### Pre-emptive testing with just the module2e entry added to the synthetic ghost registry_entry
+#### Pre-emptive testing with just the module2e entry added to the synthetic ghost registry_entry (using existing module2f code)

 The current basic code path was tested and when the ghost ip is injected (1 per process; so a total of 8 ghost ips in the execution for the 8 processes and
 16 threads), it is carried through and processed all the way to module2f.
 Since a synthetically injected ghost ip (unlike a real ghost) has no actual
 AWS node, there is no instance_id and the code creates a stub due to the missing instance_id.
 This validation is just to verify the stats and code path for a ghost ip from module2d to 2e and to 2f.
 The new code in module2f (cited above) will then take care of real life ghost ips and resurrect the threads.
+It will do this by querying for the InstanceIds of the ghosts and then initiate a reboot of all the ghosts and then wait for the instances to come up and then call the resurrection_install_tomcat to resturrect each of the ghost ip nodes.
+That testing will come after the module2f code has been integrated and those tests will follow this section.
+This section is just a basic validation of the existing code path.

 Here are some logs for this basic pre-emptive testing: